 Data on human risk from these coronaviruses is lacking.
 Bats come into contact with humans on Madagascar through habitat destruction along with through hunters, several bat species are consumed39,40,46,47.
 Close contact with roosting habitats such as caves not only puts a human at risk of direct bat contact, but also with guano.
 In addition to longitudinal sampling of bats, it would be beneficial to supplement this data with antibody studies from local human populations such as hunters to assess zoonotic risk, with a particular focus on coronaviruses along with other pathogens of interest such as henipaviruses that are shown to replicate in these species discussed46.
 With how ubiquitous bats are, it is important to recognize the risk while also understanding that they are important members of many ecosystems, and protection from habitat loss and encroachment would go a long way in preventing unnecessary human/bat interactions.

+Contribution to the Field Statement:

-Conflict of interest:
+Conflict of Interest:

+The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

-Author contributions:
+Author Contributions:

 Funding:

 Acknowledgements:

+Data Availability Statement:

+References

+Figure Legends

 Fig 1: Map of sampling sites for P. rufus, E. dupreanum, and R. madagascariensis.
 Circles are in log scale and sorted by CoV negative or positive and adults or juvenile, CoV prevalence in P. rufus, E. dupreanum, and R. madagascariensis over time